Pokey8680/Lionfish/README.md

 # 💿 Module Installation
 - Download the module from my releases page, and install it using Magisk, KernelSU or APatch.

-- After installation, it will make a folder in your userdata called ManualOTA.
+- After installation, it will make a folder in your userdata called Lionfish.

-- Transfer the updated image of your GSI (unparsed) to the ManualOTA folder, and rename it to "system.img".
+- Transfer the updated image of your GSI (unparsed) to the Lionfish folder, and rename it to "system.img".

-- Go into a terminal emulator app & type "su -c ManualOTA.sh".
+- Go into a terminal emulator app & type "su -c lionfish.sh".

 - The script will start the phh-ota-make process, which prepares the system to take an update.
 - It will then copy your system.img to /dev/phh-ota, so that it can begin the phh-ota-switch process, which will use internal mechanisms to switch over to the updated GSI image.